 If you really want to understand the science behind beauty products, you have to understand why science is important when it comes to figuring out what actually works.
 It’s time to talk about anecdotal evidence, and why we can’t rely on it.

 It sounds abstract, but it’s really important to understand, because it sort of explains why we’re all here talking about science.
 And it applies to beauty products as well as other things in life, like medical treatments, nutrition and supplements.

-Here’s the video version – scroll down to keep reading!
+Here’s the video version on YouTube – scroll down to keep reading!

 What is anecdotal evidence?

 Anecdotal evidence is when someone says something worked for them, or for someone they know – basically, it’s a one-off example of something working or not working.